Home / Undergraduate Application Guide / Undergraduate – University of Guelph

 Admission Requirements

-• an Ontario Secondary School Diploma (OSSD),
+• your Ontario Secondary School Diploma (OSSD) and

-• the specific subject requirements for your degree program of interest and
+• a minimum of six 4U/M courses, including the specific subject requirements for your degree program of interest.

 Canadian High School Students From Outside of Ontario